 Capital is the financial resources (money and other assets) a business owner uses to fund their operations and make a profit.
-It can consist of cash, equipment, accounts receivable, land or buildings.
+It can consist of cash, equipment, accounts receivable, land, or buildings.
 Capital can also represent the accumulated wealth in a business, or the owner's investment in a business.
 Essentially, it's how much the business owner has at any one point in time.

 What Types of Business Owners Have Capital Accounts?

-How the business owner's account is structured depends on the type of business.
+How the business owner's capital account is structured depends on the type of business.

-An S corporation owner is also a shareholder but the account works differently from a C corporation owner account.
-How it works is similar to a partnership.
+- S corporations: An S corporation owner is also a shareholder, but the account works differently from a C corporation owner account, and actually works similar to a partnership.

-This capital account is added to or subtracted from for the following:
+This capital account is added to or subtracted from for the following events:

-- The account is added to by owner contributions.
-These might be initial contributions when joining the company, or later as required or decided upon by the owners.
+- The account is increased by owner contributions.
+These might be initial contributions when joining the company, or later investments as required or decided upon by the owners.

 - The account is also subtracted from for any distributions taken by the owner for his or her personal use.